 SpoonFlower is a website that is perfect for designers that don’t create physical products.
 Shoppers can choose your design and have it placed on fabric, throw pillows, wallpaper, and other items.
 Then, SpoonFlower produces the actual product.
 To start, designers receive 10% of sales, along with the potential to increase your commission when you become a power seller.

 There are now more options than ever for artisans to showcase and sell their work online.
 With some research into sourcing materials and the different marketplaces available for selling handmade products, you can find the platform that works best for your business logistically and financially.
+But before committing to your favorite marketplace, make sure you’re aware of these common handmade mistakes and take measures to avoid them.

 If you are looking for inventory management software that will help you track costs and quantities from raw materials to the finished product, ecomdash has a solution for you.
 Our inventory management software can track the raw materials along with your finished product.
 You can create work orders to stay organized and ensure your product quantities and details are accurate across all your sales platforms.
 Give it a try for free today!